-Extra tips and tricks to nail your personal statement
+Personal statement tips and tricks to nail your statement.

 Work experience is a great way to demonstrate your commitment to your subject.
 For many vocational courses like medicine, dentistry, law, and veterinary sciences, work experience must form a core component of the personal statement.
 Why do universities value work experience so highly?